RamyaSaka/Election_Data_Analysis/README.md

-import numpy as np                                           # Numpy is a library in python for mathematical functions import matplotlib.pyplot as plt                              # Matplotlib library in python for visualizations import seaborn as sns                                        # Seaborn is a library in python for statistical graphs import plotly.express as px                                  # Plotly is a library in python for visualizations
+import numpy as np                                           # Numpy is a library in python for mathematical functions import matplotlib.pyplot as plt                              # Matplotlib library in python for visualizations import seaborn as sns                                        # Seaborn is a library in python for statistical graphs import plotly.express as px                                  # Plotly is a library in python for interactive visualizations
 ```

 **2. Reading file which contains 2014 election data**